jabs142/snap/README.md

   <img width="460" height="300" src="https://github.com/jabs142/chatter/blob/main/static/images/CreateNewGroup.gif?raw=true">
 </p> -->
 * Posts should be updated in real time
+* Users should be able to 'like' other users' posts

 <br>

 ## 🎈 Future Improvements
 <ol>
+    <li>Users should be able to comment on other users' posts  </li>
     <li>Users should be able to set their profile pictures  </li>
     <li>Users should be able to change their profile settings  </li>
 </ol>